israt-tabassum/cyberbullying-classification-public-data/README.md

 ## Experimental Setup:

-➔	Run the Python code for the private-data and public-data in Google Colab, Jupyter Notebook.
+➔	Run the Python code for the public-data in Google Colab, or Jupyter Notebook.

 ◆	Ensure that all paths in the code are properly configured to match the environment.